 PennDOT Restricts Certain Vehicles on Interstate 80

-Due to the severity of the winter storm, PennDOT is temporarily restricting certain vehicles on Interstate 80 in the northwest region of Pennsylvania.
+Due to the severity of the winter storm, PennDOT is temporarily restricting certain vehicles on Interstate 80.

-Vehicle restrictions reflect Level 1 of the commonwealth’s weather event vehicle restriction plan, and are in effect on Interstate 80 from the Ohio state line to the New Jersey state line.
-This is an expansion of an earlier restriction along the interstate and now includes sections in Mercer County and Venango County.
+Vehicle restrictions reflect Tier 1 of the commonwealth’s weather event vehicle restriction plan, and are in effect on Interstate 80 from the Ohio border to New Jersey.

 Speed limits will be restricted to 45 mph on these roadways for all vehicles while the vehicle restrictions are in place, and commercial vehicles not affected by the restrictions must move to the right lane.
 Additional speed restrictions on other interstates could be added depending on changing conditions.